FREE SHIPPING ON ORDERS $99+

 Arthritis in dogs is overwhelmingly common…but that doesn’t mean your pooch needs to suffer.
 Visiting a vet to start managing pain is an important first step.

 Before your dog develops arthritis, however, there are several ways to reduce his risk of disease.
-To begin, research shows that obesity can be a major cause of arthritis in dogs.
+To begin, research that obesity can be a major cause of arthritis in dogs.
 Scientists suggest that dietary strategies can be a successful approach to weight loss in dogs, such as feeding pets lean food and treats.

 Leave a comment